Maxim-Mazurok/google-api-typings-generator/gapi.client.accessapproval/readme.md

 await gapi.client.accessapproval.organizations.getAccessApprovalSettings({ name: "name",  });

 /*
+Retrieves the service account that is used by Access Approval to access KMS keys for signing approved approval requests.
+*/
+await gapi.client.accessapproval.organizations.getServiceAccount({ name: "name",  });

+/*
 Updates the settings associated with a project, folder, or organization.
 Settings to update are determined by the value of field_mask.
 */
 await gapi.client.accessapproval.organizations.updateAccessApprovalSettings({ name: "name",  });